Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Can I combine multiple car insurance discounts?

 Yes, most insurance companies allow you to stack multiple discounts if you qualify for them.
-However, discounts are typically applied multiplicatively rather than additively, meaning each discount applies to the remaining premium after previous discounts.
-While individual discounts might total 80-100% on paper, most insurers cap combined savings at 50-65% of your base premium.
+Discounts are typically applied multiplicatively rather than additively, meaning each discount applies to the remaining premium after previous discounts.
+While individual discounts might total 80–100% on paper, most insurers cap combined savings — though there is no single universal cap across carriers.
 The key is to identify all discounts you qualify for and ensure your agent applies them to your policy.

 Which car insurance discount saves the most money?